Fokker C.V: Norway

 The Norwegian Army Air Service bought its first five C.VEs in 1926.
 The initial purchase agreement with Fokker included license production rights, and in the period 1929–1931, 15 C.VEs were manufactured at the NoAAS' aircraft factory at Kjeller.
 After the production of C.VEs ended, a further 28 C.VDs followed between 1932 and 1939.
 In total, the NoAAS operated 48 Fokker C.Vs, 43 of which were license built in Norway.
 When the Germans invaded Norway on 9 April 1940, 42 Fokker C.Vs were still in Norwegian service.
 The C.Vs were based on several air bases in different parts of the country and mostly saw service as reconnaissance aircraft and light bombers.
 Although the planes were outdated, they still saw extensive and successful service in the bomber role during the April–June 1940 Norwegian Campaign, supporting Norwegian ground troops fighting on the Narvik front.

 Netherlands

-The type was used by the Luchtvaartafdeeling (pre war airforce), MLD (marine luchtvaartdienst) and KNIL-ML.
+The type was used by the Luchtvaartafdeeling (Royal Netherlands Air Force), Marine Luchtvaartdienst (Netherlands Naval Aviation Service) and KNIL-ML (Royal Netherlands East Indies Army Air Force).
 For the Luchtvaartafdeling, 67 examples were produced in several batches between 1926 and 1934.
 Twenty-eight were still operational at the time of the German attack on the Netherlands on 10 May 1940.
-They were used successfully on reconnaissance and bombing missions using "nap of the earth" (HuBoBe)(short for huisje-boompje-beestje, literally translated into house-tree-animal, referring to the low altitude at which they flew) flying techniques.
+They were used successfully on reconnaissance and bombing missions using "nap of the earth" (HuBoBe, short for huisje-boompje-beestje, literally translated into house-tree-animal, referring to the low altitude at which they flew) flying techniques.
 Nearly two dozen aircraft were used as trainers and hacks, or in storage and repair.